EdDataScienceEES/tutorial-rubyforbes/Tutorial/Gap Fraction Analysis tutorial.md

 images <- list.files("canopy_images/", full.names = TRUE)
 print(images)  # This checks that the image files have been loaded correctly

-# Step 3: Analyze the First Image (Optional Step)
+# Step 3: Analyse the First Image (Optional Step)
 # Perform the foliage cover analysis on the first image to check functionality.
 result <- coveR(images[1])
 View(result)  # View the result of the first image analysis

-# Step 4: Analyze All Images
+# Step 4: Analyse All Images
 # Create an empty data frame to store results for all images.
 results_all <- NULL